Understanding the Distinction Between RFI and RFP

 The best procurement outcomes happen when vendors deeply understand your business context, not just your technical requirements.
 Use your RFI to educate vendors about your industry challenges, competitive dynamics, and strategic priorities.

-Example of strategic context sharing: A retail company included a 2-page market overview in their RFI explaining how supply chain disruptions were forcing them to rethink inventory management.
+Example of strategic context sharing: A retail company included a market overview in their RFI explaining how supply chain disruptions were forcing them to rethink inventory management.
 This context helped vendors propose genuinely innovative approaches rather than generic solutions.

 Vendors who understand your "why" deliver better solutions than vendors who only know your "what."